officialnico/py-tutorial/open_sesame.md

       print(element)
   ```
   this will go through every element of every list stored in rows, this is one of the most important programming concepts
-  it might seem intimidating but it's a life hack once you understand it
+  it might seem intimidating but it's a life hack once you understand it.

 #### 5. Conclusion: